People

 Vanessa Zarb

-Vanessa is a first year Child and Youth Studies Master’s student.
+Vanessa is a second year Child and Youth Studies Master’s student.
 She recently completed an individual thesis, under the supervision of Dr. Danielle Molnar, on how the COVID-19 pandemic has influenced youth’s subjective well-being through school delivery and social connection.
 Vanessa’s passion for research stems from a quantitative perspective and she hopes to continue her research through an MA and PhD.

 Lab Affiliates & Research Assistants